myhdl/myhdl/doc/source/manual/cosimulation.rst

 Consequently, I had to look for a workaround.
 One half of the solution is to use the ``cbReadOnlySync`` callback.
 This callback runs after all pending events have been processed.
-However, it does not permit to create new events in the current time step.
+However, it does not permit one to create new events in the current time step.
 The second half of the solution is to map MyHDL delta cycles onto real Verilog time steps.
 Note that fortunately I had some freedom here because of the restriction that only passive HDL code can be co-simulated.